 Duathlon | Adventure Series 2024

-The second instalment of the Adventure Series, the Snowman Duathlon is not only the toughest event of the Adventure Championships but also known as the toughest event in the UK.
+The second instalment of the Adventure Series, the Snowman Duathlon is not only the toughest event of the Adventure Series but also known as the toughest event in the UK.

 The Snowman encompasses all that the adventure playground of North Wales offers and is infamous for a reason - just when you think you’re done there is a different challenge you’re not expecting.
 Exciting, adrenaline-fuelled and a truly epic and unforgettable experience.

-Registration for the Standard Duathlon will take place on Saturday afternoon and also before the race on Sunday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.
+Registration for the Sprint Triathlon will take place on Friday evening and also before the race on Saturday morning - we will confirm specific times in your Final Instructions, which will be available on the website and via email 10 days prior to the race.